In my sessions I combine different techniques like CBT, mindfulness and ACT.

 Mindfulness is a specific way of paying attention to what is happening in our lives in the present moment, as it truly is.
 Of course it won’t eliminate life’s pressures – but with practice it can help us take notice of (and hopefully stop) negative, habitual reactions to everyday stress.
 The most common way this technique is practiced is through mindfulness meditation.

-My fee is £55 a session (50-60 minutes) to be paid in cash for the initial session and in advance by bank transfer for following sessions.
+My fee is £60 a session (50 minutes) to be paid in cash for the initial face to face session and in advance for online sessions and following face to face sessions by bank transfer.